-A new drug court could help midcoast Maine battle opioid addiction
+A section of Maine’s coast hit hard by the opioid crisis wants its own drug court

 If the drug court is established, Liberman said it would serve a limited number of defendants from the four midcoast counties.

 “Since I’ve taken over as [district attorney], I’ve been advocating to the judiciary to have a drug court here in midcoast Maine, and the good news is the judiciary also wants to do that,” Liberman said.
 “We haven’t had [a drug court] in midcoast.
-I think we’re due and I think we could benefit from one.”
+I think we’re due, and I think we could benefit from one.”

-Maine currently has six drug courts — in York, Cumberland, Androscoggin, Hancock, Penobscot and Washington counties.
+Maine currently has six drug courts, in York, Cumberland, Androscoggin, Hancock, Penobscot and Washington counties.
 Each court serves a maximum of 25 to 30 people at a time, Gordon said.

 Nonviolent drug offenders may apply for admission to drug courts in these counties after pleading guilty to charges.
 Once accepted into the drug court, the participants are overseen by a team that includes representatives from probation services as well as people with mental health and substance use treatment backgrounds, Liberman said, along with “the judge, the attorney and the prosecutor all on the team working together and focusing on each individual.”

-In February, Leigh Saufley, chief justice of the Maine Supreme Judicial Court, recommended that lawmakers create a “full wrap-around drug court” as an alternative to traditional drug courts.
+In February, Leigh Saufley, chief justice of the Maine Supreme Judicial Court, recommended that lawmakers create a “ full wrap-around drug court” as an alternative to traditional drug courts.
 The wrap-around drug court would offer a variety of services not currently available through traditional drug courts, such as job training, housing, child care and transportation, Gordon said, in an attempt to remove barriers that further complicate the path to recovery.

 “If you address the underlying issues that lead into the substance use disorder, you can address the substance use without those issues getting in the way,” Gordon said.